Image via Wikipedia

 I learned about the accident when a friend spread the word via social media.
 She provided a brief account of what had happened and that everyone was okay.
-In response, one of her other friends with whom I am not acquainted posted a reply crediting the Christian god with the lack of injuries and basically gushing Christianspeak.
+In response, one of her other friends with whom I am not acquainted posted a reply crediting some sort of god with the lack of injuries and gushing Christianspeak.

-I submit that thanking gods for allowing one to come through an accident unscathed is ridiculous for many reasons, not the least of which is why one was in the accident in the first place.
-If we are to assume that a particular god intervened to facilitate survival, then why wouldn't the god have acted a fraction of a second earlier to prevent the accident in the first place?
+I submit that thanking gods for allowing one to come through an accident unscathed is ridiculous for many reasons, not the least of which is that it raises the question of why one was in the accident in the first place.
+If we are to assume that a particular god intervened to facilitate survival, then why wouldn't the same god have acted a fraction of a second earlier to prevent the accident?

 Perhaps even more important, if we credit gods with allowing some to live through accidents, what are we to make of the countless people who are not similarly rescued every day?
 What if one child had been killed or seriously injured?
 Would we praise gods for this while not bothering to ask why the one was not saved?